UoA-eResearch/On-Prem-SRE-UserGuide/docs/As_a_data_custodian.md

 In the log in page, enter UPI, password and Authy token.

-You will see the following landing page.
-Choose “Virtual Desktops” if you need to analyse your data.
-Follow the instructions under "Analysing Data" for the Researcher as above.
+## Analysing Data

+From the project’s main menu, choose Virtual desktop if you need to access and work with the data in your personal folder or shared project folders.

 <figure markdown>
   ![custodian](img/custodian.png)
   <figcaption> </figcaption>
 </figure>

+Choose the Data Custodian VM; this will log you into the virtual machine which have the relevant software tools installed for your analysis.

 <figure markdown>
   ![custodian_VM](img/custodian_VM.png)
   <figcaption> </figcaption>
 </figure>

+Click on the File Explorer from the task bar at the bottom of virtual desktop, to choose the folder you want.
+Click on the folder which have the data you need to work with.

 In the Research VM, the following list of folders are available to a data custodian: